tc39/proposal-ses/README.md

 ### The punchlines

-However, even without pinning down the precise meaning of "implementation defined", a computation that is limited to fail-stop implementation-defined determinism _**cannot read covert channels and side channels**_ that it is not otherwise purposely enabled to read.
+Even without pinning down the precise meaning of "implementation defined", a computation that is limited to fail-stop implementation-defined determinism _**cannot read covert channels and side channels**_ that it is not otherwise purposely enabled to read.
 Nothing can practically prevent signalling on covert channels and side channels, but approximations to determinism can practically prevent confined computations from perceiving these signals.

 (TODO explain the anthropic side channel and how it differs from an information-flow termination channel.)